-According to a article, employees who find it necessary to protect their own interests will often avoid helping others because they’re unsure if their efforts will be recognized or reciprocated.
+According to a Harvard Business Review article, employees who find it necessary to protect their own interests will often avoid helping others because they’re unsure if their efforts will be recognized or reciprocated.
 This can be especially true in sales teams – most sales people are by nature competitive and where incentives are usually structured around individual goals, rather than team accomplishments.

 The absence of trust leaves room for insecurities to build walls between team members.
 A team built on trust will provide a culture where employees feel safe to ask for help, give help and share weaknesses.

 So, how can you create a culture built on trust when you have hyper-competitive people in your sales team?
 Here are five keys to get you started.

 Building trust starts with the leadership team.
 The HBR article highlights two of the most influential traits of leaders: warmth and strength.
 By first connecting with your sales team and understanding their concerns, you’ll demonstrate that you can be trusted.
 On the flip side, leading with strength often forces the employee to trust you out of fear.
 Emotions like fear can cause employees to disengage from their work and can often hinder their creative and problem solving potential.
 They won’t feel like their ideas or opinions matter to you because your lack of warmth and understanding will be hidden by your fear-inducing tactics.

 2. Encourage Healthy Conflict